cityxen/RelayTracker/README.md

 1-8 - Toggle relay

-- - Turn off all relays
+minus - Turn off all relays

-+ - Turn on all relays
+plus - Turn on all relays